MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 ## Dispatch for user utterance to QnA Maker

-1. In the bot Emulator, enter the text `hi` and submit the utterance.
+1. In the Bot Framework Emulator, enter the text `hi` and submit the utterance.
 The bot submits this query to the dispatch LUIS app and gets back a response indicating which child app should get this utterance for further processing.

-1. By selecting the `LUIS Trace` line in the log, you can see the LUIS response in the bot Emulator .
+1. By selecting the `LUIS Trace` line in the log, you can see the LUIS response in the Emulator .
 The LUIS result from the dispatch LUIS app displays in the Inspector.

     ```json
     {